RutenkolkC/corona_hhu/www.corona.hhu.de/en/for-lecturers.html.md

   * From 26 October on, the main canteen (‚Mensa‘) will be open daily from 11:30am – 2pm and offer a limited choice of meals.
 If you wish to eat there you must book a seat up to 48 hours in advance via [the Studierendenwerk website](https://www.stw-d.de/).
   * From 02 November on, study rooms are available on campus for students.
 They are intended for those students who are on campus for an on-site course and who wish to take part in an online class before or after the on-campus activity.
 For more information, check the coronavirus website for students under ‘study rooms on campus’.

-Last updated: 01 December 2020: Main points in brief.
+Last updated: 02 December 2020: teaching and studying; 01 December 2020: Main
+points in brief.

 ## Lecturers